RD-Connect/IntExomiser/README.md

 # IntExomiser

-# Run Exomiser

-The client from the genomics platform sends a vcf file together with a json file for a specific donor that queries from the Phenotips.
-The Exomiser web service receives the two files,parses the json in order to get the HPO terms and runs the exomiser algorithms with inputs the vcf file and the hpo terms.

-It stores the results in the "results" folder and renders the HTML Exomiser output to the genomics page.
+## Setup

 ```
-#Run with the default server of Flask
-./api.py
+./develop.sh              #Create a virtual environment and install all dependencies there
+source venv/bin/activate  #Enter the virtualenv
-#Run with the gunicorn server
+./gunicorn.py             #Start the server
-./gunicorn.py

 ```

+## Run Exomiser

+The client from the genomics platform sends a vcf file together with a json file for a specific donor that queries from the Phenotips database.Parameters like Exomiser algorithm and mode of inheritance are also sent to the service.
+The Exomiser web service receives the two files,parses the json in order to get the HPO terms and runs Exomiser algorithm with inputs the vcf file,the hpo terms,the corresponding exomiser algorithm and the mode of inheritance.

+It stores the results in the "results" folder and returns the Exomiser results back to the genomics platform.